truecharts/public/charts/stable/paperless-ngx/docs/how-to.md

 Once you have set up ForwardAuth in your Traefik installation, configure ForwardAuth in Paperless-ngx as follows:

-  - Add the following environment variables in the helm-release.yaml for paperless.
+  - Add the following environment variables in the values for paperless.
   - Enter `PAPERLESS_ENABLE_HTTP_REMOTE_USER` and set its value to true, and
   - `PAPERLESS_LOGOUT_REDIRECT_URL` and your logout URL (`https://auth.mydomain.com/logout` as per the above guide's example domain) in the second box.